• Skip to main content

 • Just before the syrup hits 240F, drain your gelatin leaves and heat in the microwave for 30 seconds or until they have melted completely.

-• Pour the melted gelatin into a large bowl and begin to whisk with the last 4 tbsp of golden syrup.
+• Pour the melted gelatin into a large bowl and begin to whisk with the last 4 tablespoon of golden syrup.

 • As soon as the sugar syrup hits 240F remove from the heat and begin to drizzle into the mixing bowl, keeping the mixer on a medium/low speed.